by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Questions The Numbers; photo via Wikimedia Commons…

 So let’s look at our 230% overachievers, shall we?
 And let’s be good sports and grant them that number.
 So here it goes: so what if you got 230% more leads?

 - What was the ultimate value of those leads?
-Did they all convert into sales?
+Did they all convert into sales, or were they junk?
 And if they did convert, at what dollar amount?

 - What was each of those firms selling?
 Some products and services are a lot easier to sell through social media than others.
-(Say, marketing consulting vs. nuclear accident clean-ups.)
+(Say, an MP3 download vs. nuclear accident clean-ups.)

 - Are the top firms getting more leads because they’re good at social media, or because they’re top firms?

 - If a higher percentage of a company’s leads comes from social media, couldn’t that mean that they suck at traditional media?
 Or, conversely, perhaps the 5-percenters are so good at traditional media, that they don’t need to bother with social.
-(There’s a company like that you may have heard of called “Apple.”)
+(There’s a company like that you may have heard of: Apple.)

 - If the firms had invested all that time and money into traditional media – from which 83-95% all leads in this case come from – what would the results have been?